twig1337/initiative-tracker/README.md

 ## TODO

-1. Add a "report a bug and/or contact us" feature
-   1. Implement proper error handling for invalid email address / empty content etc...
-2. Instead of filtering out rows with `null` initiative during sorting, use the error messages system of inputs to callout the missing initiatives instead.
+~~1.
+Add a "report a bug and/or contact us" feature~~ ~~1.
+Implement proper error handling for invalid email address / empty content etc...~~ ~~2.
+Instead of filtering out rows with `null` initiative during sorting, use the error messages system of inputs to callout the missing initiatives instead.~~
 3. Auto generate pages for all monsters, provide link on name
 4. Save a character function
 5. Feature request form